ALESTA1/bookstore/readme.md

 ## Notes

+- Client Is not part of the backend although it can be used to test the service.
 - Ensure port `8080` is available before running the service.
 - Update the `dockerfile` if additional dependencies or configurations are required.